SLOVE (SLOVE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 SLOVE Historical Price

-According to the latest data gathered on SLOVE live price page, the current price of SLOVE is 0.143869USD.
-The circulating supply of SLOVE(SLOVE) is 90.00M SLOVE , giving it a market capitalization of $12.95M.
+According to the latest data gathered on SLOVE live price page, the current price of SLOVE is 0.12184USD.
+The circulating supply of SLOVE(SLOVE) is 90.00M SLOVE , giving it a market capitalization of $10.97M.

 - 30 Days0.00%$ --$ 0.167898$ 0.115598